ez-org/ezno.de/docs/secure-transports.md

 #### Server set-up

-Enable `SSHD`, publish the SSH port (2222) for remote access and give the container an hostname (to make its virtual IP address easily discoverable from the client).
+Set `SSHD=1`, publish the SSH port (2222) for remote access and give the container an hostname (to make its virtual IP address easily discoverable from the client).

 ```bash
 (server)$ docker run -p 2222:2222 --hostname ez -it ... eznode/eznode SSHD=1